Why Film Never Died - Featuring the Hasselblad XPan + Pakon F135 Scanner

 Think about the intent of any digital sensor?
 They all do more or less the same thing.
 Once you strip away their differences in resolution, sensor size, and sensitivity to light, their objective is identical.
 Digital sensor are made to document reality as true-to-life as possible.
-In other words, the image capture is clean and accurate.
+That means the image capture is informational by design.
 In doing so, the documentation provides a workable starting point where an image file can begin its editing process - with the sky being the limit.

 Therein lies the fundamental flaw with digital capture.
-It is incomplete.
-But then again, what should one expect?
-In clicking the shutter, all that is being accomplished is the digital sensor saving an image file from the incident light it collects.
-Consequently, what is captured is noticeably sterile.
-And it doesn't try to be more than what it is - a series of ones and zeroes ready to be edited on a computer.
+It is incomplete, in needing to be edited.
+But then again, what should one really expect?
+In clicking the shutter, all that’s being accomplished is the digital sensor saving a weighted average of the color spectrum collected from the incident light.
+Consequently, what is captured will noticeably be sterile.
+And it doesn't try to be more than what it is - a series of ones and zeroes written verbatim ready to be edited on a computer.

 Mind you, this is not to say that film cannot be manipulated.
 It most certainly can.
 Film can look raw and film can look unfinished.
 As such, film can definitely benefit from some extra attention in post.
 However, where the sky's the limit with digital image capture, there is a limit with what one can do with film.
 Essentially, what you can do with film capture is dictated by the inherent characteristic specific to the film emulsion.

 In other words, you can't do whatever you want with film in post, since film capture isn't as ready-made for editing as digital capture.
-Unlike digital, film has too much character to render reality faithfully (or rather without bias), tainted by its uniqueness in grain, color balance, and contrast.
+Unlike digital, film has too much “handling characteristics” to render reality faithfully, tainted by its uniqueness in grain, bias in color balance, and concentration of contrast.
 As such, film cannot document reality in the same sterile true-to-life way as digital, for the sake of increased workability in editing.
 Instead, what film does is portray a version of reality shaped by the way it looks.
 And as a result, any subsequent editing is more a matter of enhancement than an extreme makeover.

 Because of that, the look of film capture is noticeably more complete than digital capture.
 In that way, the need to edit is significantly less with film.
 But more importantly, what this also means is how much more satisfying film capture is.
 From my perspective, it looks almost unreal how much better film portrays its version of reality than the ubiquitous capture documented by digital sensors - even after extensive editing in post.

-Clearly, it is easy to see why photographers never fully abandoned film, despite the world migrating to a more convenient digital workflow.
-In my opinion, film is more pleasing in portraying reality than digital capture.
-It's really why film never died.
-Having said that, film is not as true-to-life as a clean and accurate 24 megapixel image capture.
+Clearly, it is easy to see why real photographers never fully abandoned film, despite the world migrating to a more convenient digital workflow.
+Nevertheless, film is more pleasing in portraying reality than digital capture.
+It's really why film never died despite losing an arm and both leg in variety.
+That said, film is not as true-to-life as a strictly informative 24 megapixel image capture.
 But then again, why should it be?
 If in the end film capture is more satisfying, does it really matter if the documentation isn't more real?
 That is the beauty of film capture.

 Reality isn't the measure of good image capture.